saikumar-everest/jest-all-kind-unit-test-setups/README.md

 We encourage [AAA(Arrange - Act - Assert) format](http://wiki.c2.com/?ArrangeActAssert) for structuring any unit(actually any!) test.

-> Note: These setups are just one of the possible to write.
-I agree that, for the same test, one can write with different setup also.
+> Note: These setups are just some of the possible to write.
+I agree that, for the same test, one can write with many different setups also.

 ### List of different test setups for scenarios